Pros and Cons of Moving to Abu Dhabi

 CON: High rents and few living optionsThough rent in Abu Dhabi had been astronomical in the past few years, it's starting to become more of a tenant's market.
-Still, expect to pay at least 2,000 USD a month for a modest one-bedroom apartment in a less than exclusive area.
-Villas with pools are out of most people's budgets altogether, though, are still sought after.
+Still, expect to pay a portion of one's salary for a modest one-bedroom apartment in a less than exclusive area.
+Villas with pools are out of most people's budgets altogether, but are still sought after.

 Many people are moving to neighbouring Dubai, where the high-rises cost less and are complete with fitness centres, parking and outdoor pools; but that 90-minute, twice-daily commute down Sheikh Zayed Road is a considerable obstacle.

-CON: It will be hard to describe where you liveStreet addresses in Abu Dhabi can be horribly confusing.
+CON: It will be hard to describe where one livesStreet addresses in Abu Dhabi can be confusing.
 Although the city is divided into different zones and sectors, with streets in each sector numbered, everyone generally still relies on a system of landmarks to explain their address.
-Many people have their mail delivered to their office, but that still leaves food, furniture, guests and a host of other items that need to get to your home.
-The sooner you sort out your own set of directions that work, the easier your life will be.
+Many people have their mail delivered to their office, but that still leaves food, furniture, guests and a host of other items that need to get to one's home.
+It is best to figure out where one lives as soon as possible.

 Lifestyle in Abu Dhabi

-PRO: Travel opportunitiesSome of the most breathtaking and interesting locations in the world are less than a four-hour flight away: Addis Ababa, the capital of Ethiopia; destinations throughout the Middle East; much of India, Nepal and Sri Lanka; Turkey; Greece; and so much more.
-People take a lot of vacations here, particularly during the hot summer months, and it can be a challenge to come up with one that will impress the veteran travellers surrounding you.
+PRO: Travel opportunitiesSome of the most breath-taking and interesting locations in the world are less than a four-hour flight away: Addis Ababa, the capital of Ethiopia; destinations throughout the Middle East; much of India, Nepal and Sri Lanka; Turkey; Greece; and so much more.
+People take a lot of vacations here, particularly during the hot summer months.